-Facebook is the largest social network in the world with nearly 3 billion monthly active users as of 2022, with 1.8 billion of them claiming to use Facebook Groups monthly.
+Facebook is the largest social network in the world with nearly 3 billion monthly active users, with 1.8 billion of them claiming to use Facebook Groups monthly.
 Businesses may use these opt-in groups to get around Facebook's cutthroat Feed algorithm and engage with audiences that are more likely to view and interact with their content.

 LinkedIn was created for those who want to network but can't always do it face to face.
 Since then, millions of professionals have benefited greatly from internet networking through LinkedIn.